amira-salama1/Projects-And-Visualizations/Big data/Spark_Analysis_Project/README.md

-This is a folder for a project the implements comprhensive analytics using SPARK
+This is a folder for a project the implements comprehensive analytics using SPARK

 Project objectives: